All You Need To Know About Excavator Nomenclature

 200 represent 20 tons.

--8 represent the 8th generation product.
+-8 represents the 8th generation product.
 However, some manufacturers begin from -7.

 What is the meaning of 210 in Volvo EC 210 LC Excavator?